jpawelczak/taskmanager/README.md

 Task Manager
 ============
-My project during Coderslab bootcamp based on Symfony2, Twig, Doctrine, FOSUserBundle, KnpPaginator, Bootstrap, jQuery.
+My project during Coderslab bootcamp based on Symfony2, Twig, Doctrine, FOSUserBundle, HWIOAuthBundle, KnpPaginator, Bootstrap, jQuery.

 IDE: PHP Storm.

+Note: HWIOAuthBundle doesn't connect to FB, because I would have to register the app at first.

 ## Tips:
 - add 'use \DateTime' in Entity and use method 'new DateTime()' to create object with date - twig will recognize and render the datetime (note, this is exception for namespace!)